Aditya350x/FSD-2-Sem-6/Testing/Backend/README.md

-📘 Full Stack Development 2 – Experiment 8
+# 📘 Full Stack Development 2 – Experiment 16
-DEVELOP RESTFUL APIs USING BACKEND FRAMEWORK (FLASK)
+## PERFORM UNIT TESTING FOR FRONTEND AND BACKEND MODULES

+---

-👤 Student Details
+## 👤 Student Details
 Name: Aditya Vardhan Singh
 UID: 23BDA70124
 Section: 23BDA-1B
 Subject: Full Stack Development-2 (FSD-II)
 Semester: 6

+---

-🧪 Experiment Title
+## 🧪 Experiment Title
-Develop RESTful APIs using Flask (Python Backend Framework)
+Perform Unit Testing for Frontend and Backend Modules using Pytest and Vitest

+---

-🎯 Aim of the Experiment
+## 🎯 Aim of the Experiment
-To develop RESTful APIs using the Flask backend framework in Python, implement CRUD operations for student data stored in-memory, test the APIs using Postman, and deploy the application on the Render platform.
+To implement unit testing for backend APIs using Pytest and frontend components (forms) using Vitest, execute tests via CLI/Terminal, and automate testing using GitHub Actions workflow.

+---

-🛠️ Tools & Technologies Required
+## 🛠️ Tools & Technologies Required
 Visual Studio Code
 Python 3.x
 Flask
-Postman
-Render (Deployment Platform)
+Pytest
+Node.js & npm
+React (Vite)
+Vitest
+GitHub Actions
 Git & GitHub

-REST Architecture
+---

-🧩 Project Structure
+## 🧩 Project Structure

-experiment-8/
+experiment-16/
+│── backend/
+│   ├── app.py
+│   ├── test_app.py
+│   ├── requirements.txt
-│── app.py
+│── frontend/
+│   ├── src/
+│   │   ├── App.jsx
+│   │   ├── App.test.jsx
+│   ├── package.json
-│── requirements.txt
+│── .github/workflows/
+│   └── ci.yml
 │── README.md
 │── screenshots/
-│── .gitignore

-⚙️ Backend Implementation
-The backend server was created using Flask.
-Student data is stored in an in-memory Python list (array).
-CRUD operations were implemented using RESTful API principles.
+---

-🧪 Testing
+## 🧪 Testing

-All CRUD operations were tested using Postman.
+Testing was performed using CLI/Terminal.

+Testing included:

+- Backend API testing using Pytest
+- Frontend component/form testing using Vitest
+- Verification of test results in terminal output

-Screenshots of successful API requests and responses are included in the submission zip file.
+Screenshots of successful test execution are included in the submission zip file.

-🚀 Deployment on Render
-The project was deployed on the Render cloud platform by connecting the GitHub repository and configuring the build and start commands.

-Demo Link: (Add your Render deployment link here)
+---

-✅ Result
+## ✅ Result

-The RESTful API server was successfully developed using Flask.
-All CRUD operations (Create, Read, Update, Delete) were implemented and tested using Postman.
-The application was deployed successfully on Render and made accessible via a public URL.
+Unit testing was successfully implemented for both backend and frontend modules.
+Backend APIs were tested using Pytest, and frontend components were tested using Vitest.
+All tests executed successfully through CLI/Terminal and GitHub Actions workflow.

+---

-📚 Learning Outcomes
+## 📚 Learning Outcomes

 After completing this experiment, the student is able to:

-Understand RESTful API architecture
+- Understand unit testing concepts
-Develop backend applications using Flask
+- Perform backend testing using Pytest
-Implement CRUD operations
-Handle JSON request and response data
-Test APIs using Postman
-Deploy backend applications on Render
-Work with in-memory data storage
+- Perform frontend testing using Vitest
+- Write test cases for APIs and UI components
+- Execute tests using CLI/Terminal
+- Automate testing using GitHub Actions
+- Understand CI/CD integration

+---

+## 📌 Conclusion

+This experiment demonstrates the implementation of unit testing for both backend and frontend modules.
+By using Pytest and Vitest, the application was tested efficiently to ensure reliability and correctness.
+Integration with GitHub Actions enabled automated testing, improving development workflow and code quality.

+---